sudorandom/kmcd.dev/content/posts/2024/grpc-the-good-parts/index.md

 * **Better code generation:** Automatic generation of client and server code in various languages saves time and effort.
 * **Smoother development cycles:** Consistent contracts make it easier to evolve your API without breaking existing clients.
 * **Generated Documentation:** Automatic generation of documentation means that your documentation will never be out of sync with your API.

+API contracts are very powerful.
+For more on this topic, I've written an article discussing API contracts called [Building APIs with Contracts](/posts/api-contracts/).

 ## Streaming Support
 Streaming support is arguably the best and most unique feature for gRPC.
 It does away with needing to frequently poll for updates in many scenarios which make it a good candidate for: